10 Reasons to Attend a Community College

 Living arrangements between community colleges and universities vary significantly.
 The former typically requires their students to stay in their homes, while the latter usually asks their students to live in dormitories or on-campus complexes.

 These residence halls also include meal plans.
-Hence, universities have expensive costs of attendance.
+Hence, universities have high attendance costs.

 Community college students can save more since they live at home and think of driving or taking public transportation to and from school.